Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Bogoliubov analysis of excitation spectra

 \section{Bogoliubov analysis of excitation spectra}

-In this section, we introduce the systems that we study in this paper, and formulate the problem by means of the Bogoliubov theory in the LLL basis.
+In this section, we introduce the systems that we study in this paper, and formulate the problem in terms of the Bogoliubov theory with the LLL approximation.
 Our formulation is closely related to those in Refs.\ \cite{Sinova02, Matveenko11, Kwasigroch12}.
 In particular, the LLL magnetic Bloch states \cite{Kwasigroch12,Rashba97,Burkov10}, which have a periodic pattern of zeros, play a crucial role here.
 We then present our numerical results of Bogoliubov excitation spectra and discuss their low- and high-energy characteristics.